arturmalecki/rails_docker_alpine/README.md

-# Example of smallest Rails 5 application
+# Example of smallest Rails 5 application Docker image

 This is example for this [blog post](http://www.devcherry.com/?p=77&preview=true)